0x78f1935/Particle-Fire-Explosion/README.md

 If you are still in the same location as where we started in your terminal execute:
 `make`

 A bunch of files will apear.
-In the *root* you will find a `pSwitch.nro` file.
+In the *root* you will find a `Nintendo_Switch.nro` file.
 Copy this to your HomeBrewed switch.